-An indispensable factor of today's economy, enzymes will be now produced in Turkey
+An indispensable factor of today's economy, enzymes will now be produced in Turkey

 Under the supervision of Assist.
-Prof. Dr. Emrah Nikerel, the team consisting of Prof. Dr. Fikrettin Sahin, Assoc.
+Prof. Dr. Emrah Nikerel, the team, consisting of Prof. Dr. Fikrettin Sahin, Assoc.
 Prof. Dr. Ali Ozhan Aytekin, Assist.
 Prof. Dr. Andrew J. Harvey and Assist.
-Prof. Dr. Bahar Soğutmaz Özdemir, will work with Yeditepe Sağlık A.Ş. in partnership with the Industrial Biotechnology Laboratories.
+Prof. Dr. Bahar Soğutmaz Özdemir will work with Yeditepe Sağlık A.Ş. in partnership with the Industrial Biotechnology Laboratories.

 Opening Meeting at the Yeditepe Laboratory